Murder of Alison Parrott: Disappearance

-Shortly before 11 o'clock on the morning of July 25, 1986, Parott received a phone call at her Summerhill Avenue home in midtown Toronto.
+Shortly before 11 o'clock on the morning of July 25, 1986, Parrott received a phone call at her Summerhill Avenue home in midtown Toronto.
 A male caller, claiming to be a photographer, asked her to meet him at the University of Toronto's Varsity Stadium where, he said, he would be taking publicity photos of her and her teammates.
 Alison had trained at the Varsity Stadium sports field the previous fall.
 No one else was at home when Alison received the call.
 Alison phoned her mother at work and received permission to attend the photo session.
 They discussed the route she would take and arranged that she would return home by 2:30 pm.
 Riders reported seeing her alone on her 20-minute subway route.
 When Alison failed to return on time, her parents waited until 5 pm to begin inquiring among their friends and neighbours as to her whereabouts.
 At 6 pm, they called police.
 Hundreds joined the search in the following days.
-Parott's body was found two days later by two boys walking in a densely wooded area of Kings Mill Park, on the Humber River just below the Old Mill subway station; she had been bound, raped, and strangled.
+Parrott's body was found two days later by two boys walking in a densely wooded area of Kings Mill Park, on the Humber River just below the Old Mill subway station; she had been bound, raped, and strangled.

 Alison's remains were cremated.
 Her gravesite is located in Mount Pleasant Cemetery, Toronto.
-A green space south of David A. Balfour Park, dubbed "The Little Park", is dedicated to Parott.
+A green space south of David A. Balfour Park, dubbed "The Little Park", is dedicated to Parrott.